-- 11.1 Code of Business Conduct and Ethics of the Registrant CEO Certification, pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.1 CFO Certification, pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 13.1 CEO Certification, pursuant to 18 U.S.C.
+11.1 Code of Business Conduct and Ethics of the Registrant 12.1 CEO Certification, pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 CFO Certification, pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 CEO Certification, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 CFO Certification, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Consent of Harney Westwood & Riegels LLP 15.1 Consent of Grant Thornton 15.2 - Consent of DeHeng Law Offices 15.3 - Consent of Marcum Asia CPAs LLP 15.4 - Letter of Grant Thornton Zhitong Certified Public Accountants LLP to the U.S. Securities and Exchange Commission, dated February 7, 2023 (incorporated by reference to Exhibit 16.1 from our amendment to the Report of Foreign Private Issuer on Form 6-K/A (File No. 001-33911) filed with the Securities and Exchange Commission on February 8, 2023) 15.5 - 101 Financial information from the Registrant for the year ended December 31, 2022 formatted Inline in eXtensible Business Reporting Language (XBRL): (i) Consolidated Balance Sheets as of December 31, 2021 and 2022; (ii) Consolidated Statements of Operations for the Years Ended December 31, 2020, 2021 and 2022; (iii) Consolidated Statements of Comprehensive Income/(Loss) for the Years Ended December 31, 2020, 2021 and 2022; (iv) Consolidated Statements of Changes in Equity for the Years Ended December 31, 2020, 2021 and 2022; (v) Consolidated Statements of Cash Flows for the Years Ended December 31, 2020, 2021 and 2022; and (vi) Notes to the Consolidated Financial Statements - 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Harney Westwood & Riegels LLP 15.2 Consent of Grant Thornton 15.3 Consent of DeHeng Law Offices 15.4 Consent of Marcum Asia CPAs LLP 15.5 Letter of Grant Thornton Zhitong Certified Public Accountants LLP to the U.S. Securities and Exchange Commission, dated February 7, 2023 (incorporated by reference to Exhibit 16.1 from our amendment to the Report of Foreign Private Issuer on Form 6-K/A (File No. 001-33911) filed with the Securities and Exchange Commission on February 8, 2023) 101 Financial information from the Registrant for the year ended December 31, 2022 formatted Inline in eXtensible Business Reporting Language (XBRL): (i) Consolidated Balance Sheets as of December 31, 2021 and 2022; (ii) Consolidated Statements of Operations for the Years Ended December 31, 2020, 2021 and 2022; (iii) Consolidated Statements of Comprehensive Income/(Loss) for the Years Ended December 31, 2020, 2021 and 2022; (iv) Consolidated Statements of Changes in Equity for the Years Ended December 31, 2020, 2021 and 2022; and (vi) Notes to the Consolidated Financial Statements 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)

-- Furnished with this annual report on Form 20-F. - † Indicates management contract or compensatory plan or arrangement. - # Schedules and similar attachments to this Exhibit have been omitted pursuant to the fifth paragraph of Instructions as to Exhibits of Form 20-F. The Company agrees to furnish supplementally a copy of such omitted materials to the SEC upon request. - Certain portions of this exhibit have been redacted pursuant to 4(a) of Instructions as to Exhibits of Form 20-F. The Company agrees to furnish ## supplementally an unredacted copy of the exhibit to the SEC upon its request.
+- Filed with this annual report on Form 20-F. - Furnished with this annual report on Form 20-F. - † Indicates management contract or compensatory plan or arrangement. - # Schedules and similar attachments to this Exhibit have been omitted pursuant to the fifth paragraph of Instructions as to Exhibits of Form 20-F. The Company agrees to furnish supplementally a copy of such omitted materials to the SEC upon request. - ## Certain portions of this exhibit have been redacted pursuant to 4(a) of Instructions as to Exhibits of Form 20-F. The Company agrees to furnish supplementally an unredacted copy of the exhibit to the SEC upon its request.